ckaestne/seai/lectures/22_safety/safety.md

 * A prediction for $x$ is robust if the outcome is stable under minor perturbations of the input
   - $\forall x'. d(x, x')<\epsilon \Rightarrow f(x) = f(x')$
-  - distance function $d$ and permissible distance $\epsilon$ depends on problem
+  - distance function $d$ and permissible distance $\epsilon$ depends on the problem domain!
-* A model is robust if most predictions are robust
+* A model is said to be robust if most predictions are robust

 ----
 ## Robustness and Distance for Images

-+ slight rotation, stretching, or other transformations
++ Slight rotation, stretching, or other transformations
-+ change many pixels minimally (below human perception)
++ Change many pixels minimally (below human perception)
-+ change only few pixels
++ Change only few pixels
-+ change most pixels mostly uniformly, e.g., brightness
++ Change most pixels mostly uniformly, e.g., brightness

 ![Handwritten number transformation](handwriting-transformation.png)